 In any environment, management of the fluid inventory and a rugged, robust heat pipe design are key to maintaining long-term operation.
 In the space environment, it is especially important there is only enough working fluid (water) in the heat pipe to saturate the wick; any excess fluid will create a puddle (droplet or large meniscus) in the pipe.
 When a puddle exists, it can bridge the inside diameter of the heat pipe and expand outward upon freezing, potentially resulting in mechanical deformation.
 The mechanical deformation will continue to occur with each freeze/thaw cycle.
 Damage is cumulative and will eventually result in rupture of the heat pipe wall.
 Therefore, it is critical that SCWHPs, at most, have a fully saturated wick – but no excess resulting in a puddle.

 ACT has developed a manufacturing approach that reliably produces high-quality and flight-ready SCWHPs; providing state-of-the-art technology for cooling electronics on-board spacecraft.
 This process includes a variety of manufacturing innovations and routine inspections to assure proper quality is maintained.
 After three (3) generations of manufacturing process improvements, ACT has developed the GEN III process that has yielded many rounds of flight-qualified hardware.
 Flight qualification requires a significant amount of testing, as detailed in the “Testing Considerations” section below.
-While cycle counts and process may vary based on the mission, all flight SCWHPs delivered to our customers have passed a series of rigorous tests.
+While cycle counts and processes may vary based on the mission, all flight SCWHPs delivered to our customers have passed a series of rigorous tests.

 Space Heritage and Adoption